ispc/ispc/docs/ispc_for_gen.rst

 Examples in ``ispc/examples/portable/genx/`` directory demonstrate how to use this API to run SPMD programs on CPU or GPU.
 You can see how to use ``oneAPI Level Zero`` runtime in ``sgemm`` example.
+It is also possible to run ISPC kernels using ``oneAPI Level Zero`` and SYCL kernels written in oneAPI DPC++ Compiler from the same process and share data between them.
+Try ``Simple-DPCPP`` and ``Pipeline-DPCPP`` examples to learn more about this possibility.
+Please keep in mind though that this feature is experimental.

 ISPCRT Objects
 --------------